 Now that you’re done packing, the fun part begins: the actual living.
 Living as a minimalist traveler is about so much more than narrowing down your belongings and holding back from buying more things.
-It’s about investing in experiences instead of possessions, and thriving on the fact that nothing is keeping you from living the life that you want to live.
+It’s about investing in experiences instead of possessions.
+Learn how to become a digital nomad and thrive on the fact that nothing is keeping you from living the life that you want to live.

 Here are some tips on how to make minimalism a core component of your travel experience:

 So you’re three months in to your travels and you realize that you’ve managed to accumulate some extra things along the way.
 It’s human nature to want to find and store things that seem to be significant or have a bit of value, but when you’re trying to live a minimalist style, extra stuff can be a problem.
 Once a month, take a look at your belongings and determine whether or not they serve a purpose for you on this trip.
 If the answer is no...

 ...Give a little bit

 There are going to be moments when you find yourself with more than you need.
 Maybe your bag isn’t zipping quite as easily as it used to, or you fell off the wagon and bought a pretty tapestry from a local market.
 It happens.